FAForever/db/README.md

 Now your FAF database is up and running and contains some dummy data (from `db-data.sql`)

+If you want the database schema you can add the `-c` flag, this will dump the schema to `/tmp/dump.sql` on your host system.

 ## Update your Database

 If you have an existing database which you need to update, run: